 The 2000 census reports that today, 16 percent of Omahans claim Irish ancestry, second only to German as a European ethnicity.
 Based on history, our current Irish-American neighbors can look forward leaving a storied legacy.

 IRISH IN OMAHA

-Ireland native James Ferry moves to Omaha, builds many of the early buildings, including territorial capitol; his daughter is officially first white child born in new city
+Ireland native James Ferry moves to Omaha, builds many of the early buildings, including territorial capitol; his daughter is officially first white child born in the new city

 Irish Catholics build first church, St. Mary on Eighth Street between Harney and Jackson streets, led by the Rev. John Cavanaugh

 Pioneer businessman Edward Creighton moves to Omaha; brother John settles in Omaha in 1868